Mac: AppleTV in Malaysia

 Beamer for Mac

 Another plus is that a wifi signal is sufficient for the Apple TV to broadcast pre-loaded content.
 Broadband is only required to stream from the internet.
-Thing is, wifi 802.11 a, b, g or n is all you need for the Apple TV to connect to devices, because they ‘see’ each other not over the Internet, but over the LAN.
-Hence, in a boardroom, any old router that creates a personal hotspot is sufficient for a meeting that is configured for broadcasting, rather than streaming content.
+Wi-Fi 802.11 a, b, g or n is all you need for the Apple TV to connect to devices because they ‘see’ each other not over the Internet but over the LAN.
+Hence, in a boardroom, any old router that creates a personal hotspot is sufficient for a meeting configured for broadcasting rather than streaming content.

 A wifi signal is sufficient to broadcast

-Understandably, the Videos and Photos app on the iPad (and iPhone) display instantly but when book aficionados discover that even iBooks is able to scroll pages on the big screen, they will adore the black box.
+Understandably, the Videos and Photos app on the iPad (and iPhone) display instantly, but when book aficionados discover that even iBooks can scroll pages on the big screen, they will adore the black box.
 Although Videos and Photos are enabled for all three generations of iPad, AirPlay for iBooks appears to be left out of the first generation.
 Double-click the Home button (on the first and second generation) and scroll to the left to enable AirPlay.

-From the iPad, I displayed Word and PDF files via Docs HD ($0.99) while YouTube, Ted, Fox, BBC, ABC News, PJTV, Flipboard and Facebook media, SnagFilms and Al-Jazeera all showed up on the big screen.
+From the iPad, I displayed Word and PDF files via Docs HD ($0.99) while YouTube, Ted, Fox, BBC, ABC News, PJTV, Flipboard and Facebook media, SnagFilms, and Al-Jazeera all appeared on the big screen.

-Post Script:- The Apple TV is the route to minimizing hardware while maximizing output, simply by using a MacMini ‘headless’ as an iTunes server via Home Sharing, while Macs and iOS devices jack-in via Shared Libraries.
-The Mini is regarded as the back-end to the Apple TV, that acts as the front-end.
-Technically, for the minimalist, there is no need for a display, keyboard or mouse to run the 'headless' server given that any iOS device or Mac on the network could jack-in to control or update its library.
+Postscript: The Apple TV is the route to minimizing hardware while maximizing output, simply by using a MacMini ‘headless’ as an iTunes server via Home Sharing.
+Macs and iOS devices jack in via Shared Libraries.
+The Mini is regarded as the back end to the Apple TV, which acts as the front end.
+Technically, for the minimalist, there is no need for a display, keyboard or mouse to run the 'headless' server, given that any iOS device or Mac on the network could jack in to control or update its library.

 Words - Tommy Peters